• Skip to primary navigation

 • The view from Phu Si Mountain: climb the 100-meter-high Phu Si Mountain for a beautiful view over Luang Prabang and the Mekong River.

-• The Kuang Si waterfalls: this multitiered waterfall has a stunning green-blue color due to the limestone particles floating in the water.
-It’s a Luang Prabang highlight which you can’t miss during your time in this beautiful city.
+• The Kuang Si waterfall: a multitiered waterfall that has a stunning green-blue color due to the limestone particles floating in the water.
+It's a Luang Prabang highlight which you can't miss during your time in this beautiful city.
+Check out this excellent Kuang Si day tour including transportation and a visit to the famous Pak Ou Caves.

 Kuang Si Falls Luang Prabang

-Where to stay in Luang Prabang: Meunna Boutique Hotel
+Where to stay in Luang Prabang: Elephant Boutique Hotel

-The accommodation in Luang Prabang where we stayed during our trip has unfortunately closed down, however, a great alternative is Meunna Boutique Hotel.
+The accommodation in Luang Prabang where we stayed during our trip has unfortunately closed down, however, a great alternative is Elephant Boutique Hotel.

 Day 8: travel from Luang Prabang to Vang Vieng